KarlsruheMIS/red2pack/README.md

 - `check_connected` to check whether a graph in connected.
 It is used for the competitor algorithm `gen2pack`
 - `check_graph` to check whether a M2PS-to-MIS condensed graph (with or without reductions) is small enough for the weighted branch-and-reduce solver from KaMIS (32 bit limit for Node/Edge representation)
-- `graph_to_gml` translates an undirected unweighted graph from the METIS format to the GML format
+- `graph_to_gml` translates an undirected unweighted graph from the METIS format to the GML format The scripts installs four binaries in `./heuristic/deploy`:
+- `m2s_heuristic` provides our the implementations for `red2pack heuristic`

 Use `--help` for an overview of the options or take a look in our example experiment `run_expriment.sh`.